vidinoti/cordova-plugin-PixLive/README.md

 ## 1. Installation
 * Create a PixLive Maker account [http://pixlivemaker.com](http://pixlivemaker.com).
-* Register you app, download SDKs and  Obtain a licence by following the steps described at [https://armanager.vidinoti.com/?page=appview](https://armanager.vidinoti.com/?page=appview).
+* Register you app, download SDKs and obtain a licence by following the steps described at [https://armanager.vidinoti.com/?page=appview](https://armanager.vidinoti.com/?page=appview).
 * Install the plugin by passing the PixLive SDK `VDARSDK.framework`, `vdarsdk-release.aar` file paths and the license key to the plugin installation command line:

 ```bash